 While you may see a printed expiration date on your jar of Vaseline, the petroleum jelly may still be good far beyond that date.

 Vaseline is made from hydrocarbons.
-The mix of different hydrocarbons that make up Vaseline will eventually degrade, but the length of time it will take them to do so is quite long.
-In fact, Vaseline can often last for five or more years and still be completely fine, when properly stored.
+The mix of different hydrocarbons that make up petroleum jelly will eventually degrade, but the length of time it will take them to do so is quite long.
+In fact, an open jar of Vaseline can often last for 5 or more years and still be completely fine, when properly stored.

-Due to the make up of Vaseline, it doesn’t go bad or pose a health risk.
+Due to the make up of Vaseline and the fact you don’t ingest it, it doesn’t go rancid or pose a health risk.
 It isn’t a pharmacological product, and there are no chemicals or drugs in it that could have a negative impact on your health if expired.

 How Do You Know if Vaseline Is Expired?